-If you want to use truffles to give a special touch to your dishes, pick any food rich in fat.
-They’re perfect!
-Butter is a great choice.
-It enhances the flavours and aromas of the Tuber melanosporum.
+If you want to use truffles to give a special touch to any food, all those rich in fat are perfect to do so.
+Like butter, which will enhance the flavour and aroma of the Tuber Melanosporum.

-Use whatever container you have to store the mixture, close it, and leave it to cool in the fridge.
-The container has to be tightly closed so that the butter doesn’t absorb any smells from other food in the fridge.
+– Store it in a container: Use the mould or container you have to store the mixture, close it and leave it to cool in the fridge.
+It is important that the container is tightly closed so that the butter does not absorb odours from other foods in the fridge.

 – Leave to stand for 1 or 2 days and you have your truffle butter: In order for the butter to be well impregnated with the aroma and flavour of the truffle, we recommend leaving the container with the mixture in the fridge for 1 or 2 days.